-The Board of Directors is responsible for producing a management report including the consolidated social, environmental and societal information required under Article R. 225-105-1 of the French Commercial Code (hereinafter the "Information"), drawn up in accordance with the Company's reference guides (the "Reference Guides") and available on request at the Group's registered office, a summary of which is included in the Methodology Note available on the Group's website.
+The Board of Directors is responsible for producing a management report including the consolidated social, environmental and societal information required under Article R. 225-105-1 of the French Commercial Code (hereinafter the "Information"), drawn up in accordance with the Company's accounting bases (the "Accounting Basis").

-Independence and quality assurance
+Independence and quality assurance system

-Our independence is defined by applicable regulations, our professional Code of Ethics and the provisions of Article L. 822-11 of the French Commercial Code.
-Moreover, we have set up a quality assurance system which includes documented policies and procedures aimed at ensuring compliance with the rules of ethics, professional standards and applicable laws and regulations.
+Our independence is defined by regulations, our Code of Ethics and the provisions of ISO 17020.
+Moreover, we have set up a quality assurance system which includes documented policies and procedures aimed at ensuring compliance with the rules of ethics, applicable laws and regulations and ISO 17020.

-Responsibility of the Independent Auditor
+Responsibility of the Independent Third-party Body